Unsupervised Understanding of Location and Illumination Changes in Egocentric Videos: Unsupervised method

-The training phase of SOM relies on a competitive recursive process with a neighborhood function that acts as a smoothing kernel over the output layer \cite{SOM}.
+The training phase of SOM relies on a competitive iterative process with a neighborhood function that acts as a smoothing kernel over the output layer \cite{SOM}.
 Typically, for each training sample, the best matching unit (BMU) is selected by using the Euclidean distance and then its local neighborhood is updated to make it slightly similar to the training sample.
 The neighborhood definition depends on the output layer.
 In our case, we use a regular quadrangular grid, but future improvements can be achieved by using more complex topologies such as toroidal or spherical grids \cite{Mount2011}.
 The hyperparameter of SOM is the number of output neurons.
+In the experimental section, neurons weights are initialized by using PCA.